Nikolay1992167/NewsApp/README.md

 # News Service

-A service for working with news and their comments.
-The service implements saving the history of changes in the News entity and viewing data on changes by newsID.
+* A service for working with news and their comments.
+The service implements saving the history of changes
+* in the News entity and viewing data on changes by newsID.
+* This service works in conjunction with other services: config service, user service and email service.

 ### Technologies that I used on the project: